 - Travel for academic job interviews, either at conferences or institutions, if not provided for by the potential employer

 Applications are reviewed by the Finance and Public Affairs committees on a rolling basis at twice-monthly General Body meetings.
-To ensure prompt review of your application, please be sure to submit the form as well as your itemized budget by the Sunday prior to the Tuesday GB meeting at which you'd like your application read.
+To ensure prompt review of your application, please be sure to submit the form as well as your itemized budget by the Sunday prior to the Tuesday General Body meeting at which you'd like your application read.

 - Amount: up to $400

-SAS Travel Subvention Request Fund
+SAS Dean Travel Subvention Request Fund

 - Each student may apply for funding only once each year.